dolphinsmalltalk/Dolphin/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/scael64ohx3l6io9/branch/master?svg=true)](https://ci.appveyor.com/project/dolphinsmalltalk/dolphin-db22v/branch/master)

-**Please note: The master branch is now the development branch for version 8.0.
-This adds support for namespaces and has numerous other improvements, but is currently in a beta state.
-It also changes the package and class file formats when namespaces are used, and consequently code saved in the new format is not loadable directly into earlier versions of Dolphin.
-It is still possible to save packages in the old format, but only if namespaces are not used or referenced.
-Please use the `release/7.1` branch if you need to keep working with code in release 7.1, or if you require a stable version.
-PRs for bug fixes, etc, will still be accepted against the `release/7.1` branch for the foreseeable future.**
+**Please note: The master branch is now the development branch for version 8.x.
+This adds support for namespaces and has numerous other improvements, but application code from 7.x will probably require changes when ported to it as it is a major version change.
+Dolphin 8 changes the package and class file formats when namespaces are used, and consequently code saved in the new format is not loadable directly into earlier versions of Dolphin.
+It is still possible to save packages in the old format from 8.x, but only if namespaces are not used or referenced.
+Please use the `release/7.2` branch if you need to keep working with code in release 7.2, or if you require a stable version.
+PRs for bug fixes, etc, will still be accepted against the `release/7.2` branch for the foreseeable future.**

 This repository contains:
 * A VS2022 solution to build the Virtual Machine (VM) elements of Dolphin Smalltalk.